 Step 5: Conduct a Test Run

-Before you finally roll out your modules, it is best to run a test with a sample group of learners to examine whether they create the intended impact.
+Before you finally roll out your modules, it is best to run a test with a sample group of learners to examine whether the modules create the intended impact.
 You can collect feedback to learn what your audience thinks about your modules and if there are any suggestions for refinement.

 During this phase, you can take advantage of a review process where stakeholders can review your modules, discuss the design aspects, detect issues, and make edits, if necessary.
 This is important for quality assurance.
 For this, you may use an online collaboration tool.